 Interest in respect of any Note shall be calculated per Calculation Amount.
-The amount of interest payable (subject to Conditions 4(a), 6(a), 7 and 9) in respect of a Note for a Calculation Period shall be calculated by (i) determining the product of the Calculation Amount, the relevant Interest Rate and the Day-Count Fraction for the relevant period, (ii) rounding the resultant figure to the nearest penny (half a penny being rounded upwards) and (iii) multiplying that rounded figure by a fraction the numerator of which is the principal amount of such Note and the denominator of which is the Calculation Amount.
+Subject to the paragraph below, the amount of interest payable (subject to Conditions 4(a), 6(a), 7 and 9) in respect of a Note for any period of time shall be calculated by (i) determining the product of the Calculation Amount, the relevant Interest Rate and the Day-Count Fraction for the relevant period, (ii) rounding the resultant figure to the nearest penny (half a penny being rounded upwards) and (iii) multiplying that rounded figure by a fraction the numerator of which is the principal amount of such Note and the denominator of which is the Calculation Amount.

-Subject to Conditions 4(a), 6(a), 7 and 9, the Interest Amount payable in respect of the first Interest Period will (if paid in full) amount to £21.79 per Calculation Amount and the Interest Amount payable in respect of any other Interest Period commencing prior to the First Reset Date will (if paid in full) amount to £46.25 per Calculation Amount.
+Subject to Conditions 4(a), 6(a), 7 and 9, the Interest Amount payable in respect of the first Interest Period will (if paid in full) amount to £39.22 per Calculation Amount and the Interest Amount payable in respect of any other Interest Period commencing prior to the First Reset Date will (if paid in full) amount to £41.25 per Calculation Amount.